Niloy333/eegFloss/README.md

 8. To start coding:
    - Launch Spyder and manually open the scripts:
      `spyder`
-   - Or, use your preferred code editor and run the script from the command line.
+   - Or, use your preferred code editor and run the script from the Conda prompt.
 Example:
      `python 1.eegFloss_check_usability_mobility.py`

 ## Script Descriptions